 DIMIAO TWIN FALLS

-Dimiao Twin Falls, also known as Pahangog Falls, is one of my favorite waterfalls in the Philippines!
-Its Gatorade rock pools and jungle surrounds are irresistibly inviting and I highly recommend adding this epic spot to your list of things to do in Bohol!
+Dimiao Twin Falls, also known as Pahangog Falls, is one of my favorite waterfalls on the island of Bohol.
+Its Gatorade rock pools and jungle surrounds are irresistibly inviting.

 Dimiao Twin Falls is located in Dimiao on Bohol.
 From Panglao, it is a 60km drive that takes around 1.5 hours to reach Twin Falls and the entrance fee is 20 pesos.

 Once you arrive at the jump-off point, follow the rocky trail which then leads on to a steep set of concrete stairs with handrails to get down to these falls in Philippines.
-It is an easy to moderate hike that takes no more than 10 minutes to reach the bottom.
+It’s an easy to moderate hike that takes no more than 10 minutes to reach the bottom.

 Before passing over the bamboo bridge to get to the falls, we had to pay the small entrance fee of 20 pesos to the Filipino woman working ticket office.
 She didn’t speak much but she was happy to receive our money to come and enjoy the falls.